gbtami/passman/README.md

 # passman
-Easy to use password manager
+Easy to use password manager.